 Unsurprisingly, Samsung recently confirmed plans to release an Android 11 beta for the Galaxy Note 20 series in a number of regions around the world including the United States.

-Signups for the Galaxy Note 20 Android 11 beta are currently live in the United States, India, and Germany and the update is now rolling out to Galaxy Note 20 and Galaxy Note 20 Ultra in the United States.
+Signups for the Galaxy Note 20 Android 11 beta are currently live in the United States, India, and Germany.
 We expect it to hit other regions in the near future.

 If you want to try Android 11 and Samsung’s One UI 3.0 on your Galaxy Note 20 or Galaxy Note 20 Ultra, and you live in one of those regions, you can signup via the Members app.